quic-yocto/meta-qcom-hwe/README.md

 	```
 For a manual build without KAS, refer to the [Yocto Project Quick Build](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html).

+Note: To avoid issues with accessing the poky upstream repository, use the GitHub mirror for poky by updating the `ci/base.yml` file to reference `https://github.com/yoctoproject/poky`.

 ## Contributing

 Please submit any patches against the `meta-qcom-hwe` layer (branch **main**) by using the GitHub pull-request feature.
 Fork the repo, create a branch, do the work, rebase from upstream, and create the pull request.